 Success breeds success as LuxPro races past another milestone in Monte-Carlo

-One of Monaco’s more serious business events just took place in the epicenter of its famous Grand Prix overlooking Casino square above the Cafe de Paris – the beating heart of the Principality.
-But you could just as well be in Zurich, London or New York judging from the entrepreneurs, financiers, heads of corporations and philanthropists that frequent this banking and business hub.
+On the 6th of June 2019 one of Monaco’s more serious business events took place in the epicenter of its famous Grand Prix, overlooking Casino square, above the Cafe de Paris – the beating heart of the Principality.
+Judging from the entrepreneurs, financiers, heads of corporations and philanthropists that frequent this banking and business hub you could just as well be in Zurich, London or New York.

 Business owners, executives and the elite gather for Luxpro’s private soirée.
 VIP events are not new; however the innovative aspect here is the combination of exclusivity (there is a strict rule of only one leading business presenting from each sector ) and pre-matching guests, by invitation only, ensuring networking success.
 And that exclusivity and seriousness of purpose included the attendance of luminaries including H.E.
 Laurent Anselmi, Head of the Department of Justice of the Principality.

 There is a reason that Luxpro had chosen Monaco for a second time as the venue for its business conferences.
 The Principality is not only a melting pot for deal-making it also has a thriving economy in its own right.
 It is a natural magnet for luxury businesses and for Luxpro itself.
 They are perfect targets for the Monaco Economic Board (MEB) in its pursuit to diversify Monaco’s economy in niche areas where it has competitive advantage.
 Bain and Company estimate this 260 billion euro luxury sector is growing at an annual rate of 4% to 320-365 billion by 2025 and Monaco is determined to harvest its share.